mgtools/DCTdomain/README.md

 python ../src/dct-sim.py --dct example-dct.npz --db example-dct.npz --output example-all-vs-db-dctsim.txt

 In this example we use the same npz as the query and as the database.
 All proteins given in --dct will be compared against all proteins given in --db.

+### Results and DCT fingerprint similarty scores

+In the main output file, each row shows the similarity between a pair of proteins, with the first two columns showing the IDs of the proteins, followed by two similarty scores of the DCT fingerprints DCTdomain and DCTglobal.
+The scores range between 0 and 1, with 0 indicating no similarity and 1 hightest similarity.
+Typically, DCTdomain score of 0.25 or DCTglobal score of 0.20 indicates the two proteins share some similarity.

 ## Benchmarks
 See benchmarks and corresponding readmes under bench/ folder.